 Find Out if You Qualify for a Special Enrollment Period

-If Short-Term Medical insurance does not provide the amount of health insurance coverage that you need and you missed the Open Enrollment Period, find out if your status qualifies you for a Special Enrollment Period through the Affordable Care Act.
-The Special Enrollment Period exists to help those experiencing a qualifying life event to enroll for health insurance through the Marketplace outside of the Open Enrollment Period.
+If short-term medical insurance does not provide the amount of health insurance coverage that you need and you missed the open enrollment period, find out if your status qualifies you for a special enrollment period through the Affordable Care Act.
+Special enrollment periods exist to help those experiencing a qualifying life event to enroll for health insurance through the marketplace outside of open enrollment.

 Is your circumstance a qualifying life event?